5 Best Float Fishing Lines For 2023

 Brightly colored Centerpin lines are best if you know how to properly set up your leader.

-Float fishing lines come in many different colors and many anglers will have different opinions on which color they prefer.
-There are advantages to a brightly colored line and I prefer bright colors like yellow and orange and I will explain why.
+Line for float fishing comes in many different colors, and many anglers will have different opinions on which color they prefer.
+There are advantages to a brightly colored line, and I prefer bright colors like yellow and orange.

-Clear or green lines are popular with a lot of anglers and they use them because they believe that colored lines can spook the fish.
+Clear or green lines are also popular with a lot of anglers, and they use them because they believe that colored lines can spook the fish.
 But do they?

 Can Fish See Colored Lines?